Knight-kkk/MRCCSC/README.md

   2. The usage of MySQL and JSON has been encapsulated within this project, and will be introduced in subsequent section.

+  3. Before building, you should make sure that `g++,gcc,cmake` are configured.

   Once you finished these basic environment configuration, you can build MRCCSC next.
   ```shell
   git clone https://github.com/Knight-kkk/MRCCSC.git